U.N. nuclear body ends annual meeting in disunity

 Another Western diplomat made clear his anger at the three countries, accusing them of demonstrating "a willingness to destroy any international consensus on the issue."

 The West accuses Iran of trying to develop a nuclear weapons capability in secret.
-Iran denies this, saying its nuclear programme is designed to generate electricity.
+Iran denies this, saying its nuclear program is designed to generate electricity.

-Tehran often hits out at the United States over its atomic arsenal, and also criticises the Islamic state's arch foe, Israel, and that country's assumed nuclear weapons.
+Tehran often hits out at the United States over its atomic arsenal, and also criticizes the Islamic state's arch foe, Israel, and that country's assumed nuclear weapons.

 (Reporting by Fredrik Dahl; Editing by Tim Pearce)